joejenett/iwebthings/_posts/2024-07-17-a-cool-walkie-talkie-for-the-web.md

 <p style="border:1px solid #ddd;padding:6px;">
 	Update 07/25/24: TL:DR<br>
 	After starting the walkie-talkie and joining (which includes allowing microphone access), anyone shown as ‘online’ will hear you when you speak (press and hold the ‘talk’ button).
-You’ll be shown as ‘online’ as long as this page remains open in your browser. 😎 <br>
+You’ll be shown as ‘online’ as long as the homepage remains open in your browser. 😎 <br>
 	[<a href="/">home</a>]
 </p>
 <p>